-Neuroendocrine tumors originate from neuroendocrine cells, which are found throughout the body.
-As a result, neuroendocrine tumors can be found in many areas of the body, including the brain, thyroid, lungs and GI tract.
+Neuroendocrine tumors start from neuroendocrine cells, which are found throughout the body.
+As a result, neuroendocrine tumors can be found in many areas of the body, including the brain, thyroid, lungs, and GI tract.
 Many neuroendocrine tumors have receptors on their surface for a hormone called somatostatin.
 When an octreotide scan is done, these receptors are targeted so that neuroendocrine tumor cells can be seen on the scan.

 What is this test used for?

-How is this test performed?
+How is this test done?

 - The radioactive material puts out a low dose of radiation that can be seen with a special scanner (similar to a CT scan).

 How do I prepare for an octreotide scan?

-Following the scan, the images are processed by a computer and read by a nuclear medicine physician.
+The images are processed by a computer and read by a nuclear medicine physician.
 A report is created.

 - The first paragraph often includes the technical information about the scan (for example, how much radiolabeled octreotide was given, whether the whole body was scanned, etc).

 - Following the detailed results above, an “impression” generally follows.
 The impression is a summary of the findings, often given to answer the question asked by the ordering provider (the reason the scan was ordered in the first place).
-You should discuss the results with your care provider.

 If you have any questions about your octreotide scan or the results you should contact your provider.